The First Billion Years project: birthplaces of direct collapse black holes: Results

 \subsection{The DCBH candidate haloes}

 We define the LW specific intensity that a halo is exposed to as the average of the incident LW specific intensity over all particles within the virial radius (self-shielding is not included in this calculation).
-The critical value of LW radiation, $J_{\rm crit}$, refers to the specific intensity at which molecular hydrogen cooling is completely suppressed due to photodissociation of H$_2$ into H. This value depends on the underlying stellar population and is $J_{\rm crit,III}=1000$ from Pop~III stars \citep{WolcottGreen:2011p121} and $J_{\rm crit,II}=30$ from Pop~II stars \citep{Shang:2010p33}.
-In order to refine our criteria, we identify the haloes that are most likely to be DC candidate sites as the haloes exposed to $J\geq J_{\rm crit}$, and as soon as they cross the atomic cooling limit in their respective histories.
-We thus identify 6 such potential DCBH hosts and refer to them as DC0-DC5.
+The critical value of LW radiation, $J_{\rm crit}$, refers to the specific intensity at which molecular hydrogen cooling is completely suppressed due to photodissociation of H$_2$ into H \citep{Omukai:2001p128}.
+This value depends on the underlying stellar population and is $J_{\rm crit,III}=1000$ from Pop~III stars \citep{WolcottGreen:2011p121} and $J_{\rm crit,II}=30$ from Pop~II stars \citep{Shang:2010p33}.
+In order to refine our criteria, we identify the haloes that are most likely to be DC candidate sites as the haloes exposed to $J\geq J_{\rm crit}$, and as soon as they cross the atomic cooling limit in their respective histories. {\bf{In this study, we choose $J_{\rm crit}=30$ which is the lower limit for the critical intensity.
+A recent study \citep{Latif:2014p3556} has pointed out the implications of choosing a slightly higher $J_{\rm crit}$ threshold which leads to a drop in the number density of such objects by almost 3 orders of magnitude (A12).
+Although the number of DC sites in our simulation volume is sensitive to this choice, we chose the lower limit to get a handle on the various environments that such sites might exist in.}} We thus identify 6 such potential DCBH hosts and refer to them as DC0-DC5.
 The haloes' DM and gas masses, the redshift at which they are first identified as DC candidates, and the LW specific intensity for the candidates is listed in Table~\ref{tab.1}.
 For the candidate sample, we find that $J_{\rm crit,II}$ is exceeded for all haloes, whereas $J_{\rm crit,III}$ is never reached.\footnote{This value for $J_{\rm crit,II}$ is likely a lower limit due to the authors' adoption of a stellar surface temperature of $10^4\rm \ K$ \citep{Shang:2010p33} , which is likely too low for Pop II stellar populations with ages less than 1~Gyr in the early universe.
 We note, however, that we have identified candidate haloes which are exposed to fluxes exceeding $J_{\rm LW, II}=100$, which is well above this minimum value.} We also find that the average H$_2$ fraction in these haloes, $f_{\rm H_2}< 10^{-7}$, well below the critical value at which molecular hydrogen cooling is completely suppressed \citep{Shang:2010p33}.